pelstix/firefly/README.md

 ## Bugs found

-Tests that confirm real API bugs are marked `xfail` — they show as expected failures in the report with the bug description.
+Tests that confirm real API bugs are marked `xfail`, they show as expected failures in the report with the bug description.

 ---

-**BUG-001 — Tenant isolation bypass via direct ID access (IDOR) [Critical]**
+**BUG-001: Tenant isolation bypass via direct ID access (IDOR) [Critical]**

 `GET /api/v1/integrations/{id}` as user2 with user1's id returns 200.
 The list endpoint filters by tenant but the individual resource endpoint does not.